UB-Dortmund/mms/README.md

 ## Structure

-The platform is parted into three web services:
+The platform is parted into several web services:

 * the APP: a web application for submitting, editing and searching bibliographic metadata
 * the API: a restful web service submitting, editing and searching bibliographic metadata and an OAI-PMH interface
 * the bibliography service: a service to export individually specified bibliographies
+* the OAI-PMH data provider
+* the export and statistics service

 Furthermore there exists some batch processes for bulk imports from our previous system, for backups and syncing data to third party platforms (e.g. ORCID or the Linked Data Platform of our institutions).